 6.3 Pass-Through Charges Under OATT Service

-If BPA receives a charge or credit from the Third Party Transmission Provider for energy imbalance, redispatch or unauthorized increase, then BPA shall charge or credit «Customer Name» accordingly for the energy imbalance, redispatch or unauthorized increase associated with the portion of «Customer Name»’s load served by Transfer Service.
-Such charges or credits will be based on any of «Customer Name»’s electronic tags serving remote loads, metered values for such remote loads, and the charges or credits BPA receives from the Third Party Transmission Provider.
+Consistent with section 14.6.1 of this Agreement, if BPA receives a charge or credit from the Third-Party Transmission Provider for energy imbalance, redispatch or Unauthorized Increase Charge, then BPA shall charge or credit «Customer Name» accordingly for the energy imbalance, redispatch or Unauthorized Increase Charge associated with the portion of «Customer Name»’s load served by Transfer Service.
+Such charges or credits will be based on any of «Customer Name»’s E-Tags serving remote loads, metered values for such remote loads, and the charges or credits BPA receives from the Third-Party Transmission Provider.
 BPA shall reflect any charges or credits on «Customer Name»’s monthly bill.

 End Option 1d

-7. SPECIAL SCHEDULING PROVISIONS FOR RSS(08/15/11 Version)
+7. SPECIAL SCHEDULING PROVISIONS FOR RSS

-Because scheduling provisions for RSS for Slice/Block customers served by Transfer Service will be specific to the resource and situation, BPA shall add such provisions after an RSS election is made.
+Because scheduling provisions for RSS for Slice/Block customers served by Transfer Service will be specific to the resource and situation, the Parties shall add such provisions after an RSS election is made.

-8. REVISIONS(06/02/09 Version)
+8. REVISIONS

 BPA may unilaterally revise this exhibit:

-(1) to implement changes that BPA determines are necessary to allow it to meet its power scheduling obligations under this Agreement, or
+(1) to implement changes that are applicable to all customers who are subject to this exhibit and that BPA determines are reasonably necessary to allow it to meet its power and scheduling obligations under this Agreement, or

-(2) to comply with the prevailing industry practice and requirements, currently set by WECC, NAESB, or NERC, or their successors or assigns.
+(2) to comply with requirements of the WECC, NAESB, or NERC, WRAP or their successors or assigns.

-BPA shall provide a draft of any material revisions of this exhibit to «Customer Name», with a reasonable time for comment, prior to BPA providing written notice of the revision.
-Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, or their successors or assigns.
-In this case, BPA shall specify the effective date of such revisions.
+BPA shall provide a draft of any unilateral revisions of this exhibit to «Customer Name», with reasonable time for comment, prior to BPA providing written notice of the revision.
+Such revisions will be effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, WRAP or their successors or assigns.
+In such circumstances, BPA shall specify the effective date of such revisions.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}